Frequently Asked Questions and Helpful Links

 - Discover credit cards

-** Please note – There is a $2.00 fee for paying by debit card and a 3-5% fee for paying by credit card (depending on total).
+** Please note – There is a flat $2.25 fee for paying by debit card and a $2.25 or 3% fee for paying by credit card (whichever is greater).
 These are fees charged by the card processing company used by the Department of Licensing.

-** Please make checks out to “Department of Licensing.”
+** Please make checks out to “Department of Licensing or DOL”

 Can I have someone renew my tabs for me?